MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 # Remove the file, since we can't make a symlink there otherwise
 # -s stands for symbolic link, as opposed to a hard link
-# -f stands for force, removing the file that was there
+# -f stands for force, overwriting the file that was there
 RUN ln -s -f /code/nginx.conf /etc/nginx/conf.d/default.conf

 # Let /code be where we enter the container